ggarra13/mrv2/BUILD.md

 Note that this change is dramatic as your commits of the code changes will get mangled with all the .pot/.po comments, preventing a clean PR (Pull Request) on github.com.

-## Translating with AI

-There's an AI script that uses the transformers python library for AI translation in:

-	bin/po/po_translate.sh

-It works by sending a language to it, like:

-	bin/po/po_translate.sh all     # for all languages supported by the script. bin/po/po_translate.sh zh-CN   # for Chinese Simplified

 ## If you did not compile mrv2